 Ubud, the cultural centre of Bali, and one of most Bali’s visited places is a city you can’t leave out of your Bali itinerary.
 The city is located only an hour North from the hotspots of Seminyak and Canggu, but we would strongly recommend staying for a couple of days.
-The city and surroundings are filled with waterfalls, rice fields and unique temples.
+The city and surroundings are filled with rice fields, unique temples and beautiful waterfalls like the Tibumana Waterfall and the Tukad Cepung Waterfall.
 Find below also a map to give you a better indication of where Ubud is located.

 Where to stay in Ubud

 So now that we have convinced you to go to Ubud, the next step will be to get some accommodation.
 With Ubud being one of the main touristic hotspots of Bali there is no shortage on accommodation.
 You can find budget hostels and homestays, and many luxury resorts.
-It all depends on your budget.
+It all depends on your travel budget for Bali.
 Accommodation ranges from a couple of dollars, to hundreds of dollars per night.
 Read below our recommendations:

 For the budget backpackers and solo traveler – If you are traveling on a budget, or traveling solo and would like to meet some people, book a hostel with Hostelworld!
 Hostel dorms are the ideal way to find accommodation on a budget and meet some potential new travel buddies, a win win situation.
 Some of the most well known and recommended hostels in Ubud are the Puri Garden Hotel & Hostel, and Puji Hostel, and if you needed more convincing, both come with a pool!
 Perfect for those relax days.